 - Social or recreational club

 Each category listed above has different tax implications.
-The California Attorney General’s Guide for Charities is a great source of information regarding setting up a California charitable organization.
+Luckily, the California Attorney General’s Guide for Charities is a great source of information for more specific guidelines for different categories of nonprofits.

-In order to form a nonprofit corporation in California, you first need to choose and reserve a corporate name and prepare and file Articles of Incorporation with the Secretary of State.
-You can check with the Secretary of State to determine if a proposed corporate name is available.
-We recommend you reserve a corporate name (60 day period) to ensure you receive your desired name.
+In order to form a nonprofit corporation in California, you need to choose and reserve a corporate name and prepare and file Articles of Incorporation with the Secretary of State.
+First, you can check with the Secretary of State to determine if a proposed corporate name is available.
+Also, we recommend you reserve a corporate name (60 day period) to ensure you receive your desired business name.

-In addition, you will need to create bylaws, elect initial directors, take the initial board meeting minutes, and file the Statement of Information by Domestic Nonprofit Corporation within 90 days after filing the Articles of Incorporation.
-If your organization receives any type of assets, you will need to register with the Attorney General’s Registry of Charitable Trusts.
-We can help prepare and file these documents on your behalf.
-Contact us for more information.
+Additionally, you will need to create bylaws, elect initial directors, take the initial board meeting minutes, and file the Statement of Information by Domestic Nonprofit Corporation within 90 days of filing the Articles of Incorporation.
+Also, if your organization receives any type of assets, you will need to register with the Attorney General’s Registry of Charitable Trusts.
+Luckily, A People’s Choice can help you prepare and file the necessary documents to form your nonprofit.

 File for Federal & State Tax Exempt Status

-Once you have a nonprofit corporation established, you will need to file documents with the IRS and California Franchise Tax Board to obtain tax exempt status.
-Obtaining a tax exempt status under Internal Revenue Code Section 501(c)(3) can be tedious.
-The application consist of 11 parts and 8 schedules.
-It usually takes the IRS 3-4 months to process the application.
+Once you have established your nonprofit corporation, you will need to file documents with the IRS and California Franchise Tax Board to obtain tax exempt status.
+However, obtaining a tax exempt status under Internal Revenue Code Section 501(c)(3) can be tedious.
+In fact, the application consists of eleven parts and eight schedules.
+Plus, it usually takes the IRS three to four months to process the application.

-Once you receive a letter from the IRS designating your tax exempt status, you can file it with the Franchise Tax Board in order to request affirmation of your nonprofit’s tax exemption.
-This will allow you to forgo the filing of the complicated state income tax exemption form.
+Ultimately, once you receive a letter from the IRS designating your tax exempt status, you can file it with the Franchise Tax Board.
+Filing this letter will officially request affirmation of your nonprofit’s tax exemption.
+Upon approval, you can forgo filing the complicated state income tax exemption form.

 Hire a Nonprofit Legal Document Preparer

 At A People’s Choice, we have helped several charitable organizations obtain nonprofit tax exempt status.
-We provide affordable rates and can save you hundreds of dollars.
+Plus, we provide affordable rates and can save you hundreds of dollars.
 Contact us to learn more about how we can help you form a nonprofit in California.